ices-tools-prod/icesSAG/README.md

     ## Uploading                ...
 Success: (200) OK
     ## Screening file           ...
 Success: (200) OK
     ## Importing to database    ...
 Done
     ## Upload complete!
-New assessmentKey is: 9319
+New assessmentKey is: 9320
     ## To check upload run (with 'options(icesSAG.use_token = TRUE)'):
     ##   findAssessmentKey('whb-comb', 1996, full = TRUE)

 You can check that the data was uploaded by searching for our stock.
-Note you will need to make sure use\_token is TRUE - I am also switching off messages so as not to show my token ;)
+Note you will need to make sure the icesSAG.use\_token option is set to TRUE

 ``` r
 options(icesSAG.use_token = TRUE)